 Reporting and writing of all kinds are assigned from the newsroom.
 Previous experience in newspaper production in high school or elsewhere could qualify a student as an editor in the newsroom, photo lab, or as editor-in-chief.
-Editorial positions require relatively more time from the student.
+Editorial positions require a significant amount of time from the student.